CKrawczyk/gz_vis_nodes/README.md

 The node tree is made using d3 and js.

-To run locally open index.html in a browser.
+To run locally just open index.html in a browser.

 The nodes can be moved by dragging them around and be collapsed by clicking on them.
 Clicking a second time will re-expand the nodes.